-param bool cached run this against the cache backend

-param bool sync execute this inline instead of asynchronous

-append (func, args, kwargs)

-Append a task to the chain.
-Takes the same arguments as async()

-return the current number of tasks in the chain

-rtype int

-run()

-Start queueing the chain to the worker cluster.

-return the chains group id

-result (wait=0)

-return the full list of results from the chain when it finishes.
-Blocks until timeout or result.

-return an unsorted list of results

-fetch (failures=True, wait=0)

-get the task result objects from the chain when it finishes.
-Blocks until timeout or result.

-param failures include failed tasks

-return an unsorted list of task objects

-current()
+param bool cached run this against the cache backend param bool sync execute this inline instead of asynchronous append (func, args, kwargs) Append a task to the chain.
+Takes the same arguments as async_task() return the current number of tasks in the chain rtype int run() Start queueing the chain to the worker cluster. return the chains group id result (wait=0) return the full list of results from the chain when it finishes.
+Blocks until timeout or result. param int wait how many milliseconds to wait for a result return an unsorted list of results fetch (failures=True, wait=0) get the task result objects from the chain when it finishes.
+Blocks until timeout or result. param failures include failed tasks param int wait how many milliseconds to wait for a result return an unsorted list of task objects current()